Sean Murphy Player Props: Braves vs. Padres

-On Monday, Sean Murphy (coming off going 0-for-4) and the Atlanta Braves play the San Diego Padres, whose starting pitcher will be Ryan Weathers.
-First pitch is at 9:40 PM ET.
+After going 0-for-4 in his last game, Sean Murphy and the Atlanta Braves take on the San Diego Padres (who will hand the ball to Blake Snell) at 9:40 PM ET on Tuesday.

 Sean Murphy Game Info & Props vs. the Padres